 By now, we’re all familiar with the renowned and much-admired 10-step Korean skincare regimen.
-After extensive research, obsessing, and testing, we consider ourselves experts when it comes to serums, essences, and rubber masks (because sheet masks are so 2014) and can contort and massage our faces with the best of our poreless counterparts overseas.
-And yet our quest for skin worthy of a K-drama star still continues to fall short, with dryness and dullness remaining daily struggles.
+After extensive research, obsessing, and testing, we consider ourselves experts when it comes to serums, essences, and rubber masks, and can contort and massage our faces with the best of our poreless counterparts overseas.
+And yet our quest for skin worthy of a K-drama star continues to fall short, with dryness and dullness remaining daily struggles.
 Cue the dramatic, heart-heavy K-drama actress sigh.

 Enter ampoules, the (literally) little skincare secret every Korean woman swears by.
 More potent than serums and with powerful hydration abilities, ampoules can be used throughout your current skincare regimen to make a huge impact on how your skin looks and feels.
 Still relatively under the radar in the U.S. market, ampoules are an important part of the typical Korean skincare routine—and luckily, our Korean beauty correspondent, Alicia Yoon, happens to be quite the expert on the matter.
-Keep scrolling to find out what ampoules are and how they can transform your skin!
+Keep scrolling to learn more about ampoules are and how they can transform your skin!

 Yoon, who goes back to Korea often to interview experts on the latest and greatest for her Korean beauty e-tailer, Peach and Lily, is a huge fan of ampoules herself and was excited when we brought her our query: What exactly are ampoules, and how can they help our skin?
 Turns out the answer can be a bit complicated, so she went straight to the source and asked various Korean beauty brands and their product development teams.